USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_CRACMM.md

 These rules are distributed in python code and a PDF flowchart in the supporting repository.
 In addition, the repository contains the mapping of individual organic species from the SPECIATE database, BEIS, and MEGAN to CRACMM species.
 CMAQ-ready emissions are generally prepared using the SMOKE model.
-The CRACMM supporting repository contains inputs based on SPECIATE using EPA workflows for Speciation Tool and SMOKE.

-We welcome feedback on the representativeness of mechanism species for emissions and the ease of mapping to the mechanism.

 ## How do I obtain initial and boundary conditions?